vrypan/ring30mix/README.md

 ## Overview

 Rule 30 RND generates pseudo-random numbers using a 1D cellular automaton (Rule 30) on a circular 256-bit strip.
-Rule 30 is known for producing high-quality randomness and is famously used in Mathematica's default random number generator.
+Rule 30 is known for producing high-quality randomness and was famously used in Mathematica's default random number generator.

 **Key Features:**
 - **High performance**: Competitive with math/rand for Uint64() (~1.0×), 3.3× faster for byte streams